 Virti, located in the United Kingdom, collaborated with the National Health Service (NHS) to provide training for frontline workers throughout the epidemic.
 There was an urgent need to recruit additional staff to work in ICUs, and these individuals needed rapid education on how to utilize personal protective medical equipment, how to go around the ICU, how to operate ventilators, and how to communicate with patients and their relatives.
 Dr. Alex Young, the company’s founder and CEO, claims that the platform employed tailored prediction technologies as well as gamification and various content forms to captivate users and embed information.

-Virtual reality technology is also an effective means of medical staff training.
+Virtual reality technology has also been shown to be an effective means of medical staff training.
 Retention is purportedly increased by 75% (compared to 10% with more conventional approaches), and skill fading is reportedly reduced by 52%.
 Virtual reality software has the potential for usage in healthcare settings.
-Virtual reality (VR) software and healthcare technology are useful in a variety of exercise rehabilitation settings, for instance.
+Virtual reality (VR) software and healthcare technology may be used in a variety of exercise rehabilitation settings, for instance.

 With so many potential uses, virtual and augmented reality are quickly growing in popularity.
 Investing in it makes economic sense for a precise medical industry, which may greatly benefit from increased productivity.